WebOfTrustInfo/rwot8-barcelona/draft-documents/Evaluating-social-recovery.md

 The limitation of this technique is the existence on a single point of failure, and that it relies on the good practices and resources of the user alone.
 For example, it is not well suited to users who are travelling.
 It also does not address the inheritance case.

-### Capability Recovery

-> (TBW One use to enable a change (for instance a single UTXO), requirements reliability, custody, fiduciary responsiblity)

-One particular thing is that Capabilility recover can better help in case of key compromise.
-Many capabilities each potentially different agents.

 ### Secret sharing schemes

-Threshold based secret sharing schemes, originally proposed by Shamir and Blakley, can be used to recover lost keys by generating a set of shares which are distributed to trusted peers.
+Threshold based secret sharing schemes, originally proposed by Shamir and Blakley, can be used to recover lost keys by generating a set of shares from a given secret which are distributed to trusted peers.
 Shares are points on a polynomial where coefficients are random except for the lowest which is the secret.
+The order of polynomial used determines the threshold number of peers required for recovery.

 Feldman, Pederson and Berry proposed methods of introducing verification of shares.
 This mitigates the problem of not being able to identify which share has been maliciously or accidentally modified.

 For encryption keys these schemes are very useful, as the integrity of the original key is critical for decrypting existing material.
 But for signing keys, when a key has been compromised we are often more interested in establishing a new key than recovering the old one.
+This is a major limitation, and means that such schemes are only useful for identifier recovery in the relatively rare scenario where we can be sure the key is lost but not compromised.

-Secret sharing could be used for identifier or account recovery as follows:
+In this case, secret sharing could be used for identifier or account recovery as follows:

 - The identifier holder, Alice, initially creates a signed message announcing that a root public key `R_pub` is the ultimate controller of Alice's identifier.